 Unrefined sesame oil is not the best to season with because of its strong taste.
 You can cook with it, just be sure to wash it off well.

 Usually, yes.
-If your pan is in relatively good shape (no rust, no food, freshly cleaned, etc) you might be able to skip this step, but most people will have to clean again.
-Even if your pan is clean, putting in that extra work might make your seasoning take better.
+If your pan is in relatively good shape (no rust, no food, freshly cleaned, etc.) you might be able to skip this step, but most people will have to clean it again.
+Even if your pan is clean, putting in that extra work might make your seasoning taste better.

 Most people only need to season their cast iron 2-3 times a year.
 A good rule of thumb is to reseason when you start seeing dull spots, or when food starts sticking to the pan.